Chase and Air Canada have launched a big welcome bonus offer on the *aeroplan credit card* for U.S.-based travelers.

-Earlier this month, The Aeroplan® Credit Card launched a new benefit that has been promised since the card launched last year.
+Earlier this year, The *aeroplan credit card* officially added a new – yet familiar – benefit.
 It's called Pay Yourself Back and it is a potentially very lucrative way to use your Aeroplan points to pay for travel.

 If you hold the Aeroplan Credit Card, you can redeem Aeroplan points at a rate of 1.25 cents each towards any purchase that codes as travel.
 That's on par with an excellent benefit that cards like the *csp* offered throughout much of the pandemic, though it's since been drastically downgraded.

 Eligible travel purchases include airlines, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds, passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages, and there is no limited to the number of Aeroplan points you can use this way.

 Assuming you earn the full 100,000-point welcome offer bonus, you'd have $1,250 to redeem towards travel with the Pay Yourself Back benefit.

 Beyond these headline items, the Aeroplan Credit Card carries a host of other benefits that add up.

 - First free checked bag for you and up to eight additional companions booked on the same reservation for any Air Canada flight.

 - Travel insurance policies like trip delay, baggage delay reimbursement, trip cancellation, and interruption coverage, and more.

 - It's a World Elite Mastercard product, which opens up even more benefits like cell phone insurance, earning free Lyft credits, discounts on Postmates deliveries, and more.
 See all the World Elite Mastercard benefits.

 What to Make of The Aeroplan Credit Card